-A femoral aneurysm is bulging and weakness in the wall of the femoral artery, located in the thigh.
+Unexplained pain below your knee?
+It could be a sign of a femoral aneurysm.
 Femoral aneurysms can burst, which may cause life-threatening, uncontrolled bleeding.
-The aneurysm may also cause a blood clot, potentially resulting in leg amputation.
+The aneurysm may also cause a blood clot.
+That could lead to a leg amputation.

 Causes of Femoral Aneurysms

-The exact cause of femoral aneurysms is not known, though atherosclerosis may play a key role.
-Trauma to the artery may also cause a femoral aneurysm.
+We don't know the exact cause of femoral aneurysms.
+Atherosclerosis may play a key role.
+Injury to the artery may also cause a femoral aneurysm.

-You may be at risk for a femoral aneurysm if you:
+You may be likely to get a femoral aneurysm if you:

 - Have high cholesterol